 RI is incorporated into the external manager appointment process including the request for proposal (RFP) criteria and scoring and the investment management agreements.
-The RFP includes specific requirements relating to the integration of ESG by managers into the investment process and to their approach to engagement.
+The RFP includes specific requirements relating to the integration of ESG by managers into the investment process which includes assessing and mitigating climate risk, and their approach to engagement.
 We expect to see evidence of how material ESG issues are considered in research analysis and investment decisions.
 Engagement needs to be structured with clear aims, objectives and milestones.

-Voting is carried out by Border to Coast for both internally and externally managed equities where possible and we expect external managers to engage with companies in alignment with the Border to Coast RI policy.
+Voting is carried out by Border to Coast for both internally and externally managed equities where possible and we expect external managers to engage with companies in alignment with the Border to Coast RI Policy.

-The monitoring of appointed managers will also include assessing stewardship and ESG integration in accordance with our policies.
-All external fund managers will be expected to be signatories or comply with international standards applicable to their geographical location.
-We will encourage managers to become signatories to the UN-supported Principles for Responsible Investment.
-Managers will be required to report to Border to Coast on their RI activities quarterly.
+The monitoring of appointed managers also includes assessing stewardship and ESG integration in accordance with our policies.
+All external fund managers are expected to be signatories or comply with international standards applicable to their geographical location.
+We encourage managers to become signatories to the UN-supported Principles for Responsible Investment1 ('PRI').
+We also encourage managers to make a firm wide net zero commitment and to join the Net Zero Asset Manager initiative (NZAM) or an equivalent initiative.
+Managers are required to report to Border to Coast on their RI activities quarterly.